The porcelain shards accused me. Their jagged edges were pointing fingers, all directed at me, saying, He did it. He’s the one who broke me.

 An animal, my brain insisted.
 Just an animal.
 A big animal.
 That did little to relax my arms and legs, which felt like they were made of aching stone.

 My thoughts were interrupted when the sofa started shaking.
 Something moved beneath the cushions, pushing up against my weight, prodding me with little lumps.
 There was a sound of ripping cloth.

 I jumped off the sofa, forgetting I was trapped beneath the sheet.
 I fell and rolled across the floor, struggling against my cocoon for several seconds before finally emerging, and then—

 The room was empty, save for the couch.
-The ripping noises had stopped, there was no sign of the thing that had rumaged through my suitcase.
+The ripping noises had stopped.
+There was no sign of the thing that had rummaged through my suitcase.
 Regardless, I decided I wasn’t spending another minute in this house.
 Angry Mom or no angry Mom, I was going home.